Functions

 Inputs are declared as {visibility} {name}: {type}.
 They must be declared just after the function name declaration, in parentheses.

-// The transition function `foo` takes a single input `a` with type `field` and visibility `public`.
+// The entry function `foo` takes a single input `a` with type `field` and visibility `public`.

 Outputs

-The return type of the transition is declared as -> {expression} and must be declared just after the function inputs.
+The return type of the function is declared as -> {expression} and must be declared just after the function inputs.

 A function output is calculated as return {expression};.
 Returning an output ends the execution of the function, and the type of the returned value must match the output type declared in the function signature.